Benjam-byte/enquete-au-labo/README.md

-# Simple HTML Project
+# Simple Leonard Chat Bot

-This is a basic HTML project that demonstrates the structure of an HTML file.
-It includes a simple HTML file with some basic content.
+This is a basic HTML project that demonstrates the Idea.

 ## Launching the Project